martinthomson/tmi/draft-thomson-tmi.md

 overheads need to be weighed against the recurrent costs from involving intermediaries.

+The contribution of an intermediary to performance and efficiency can involve trade-offs, such as those discussed in Section 2.3 of {{?E2E}}.
+One consideration is the potential need for critical functions to be replicated in both intermediaries and endpoints, reducing efficiency.
+Another is the possibility that an intermediary optimized for one application could degrade performance in other applications.

 Preferring services is analogous to the software design principle that recommends a preference for composition over inheritance {{PATTERNS}}.